-Phil Springer, composer of “Santa Baby,” has just released a new CD/DVD collection of the songs he wrote with Yip Harburg, entitled the Last Legacy of E.Y.
+Phil Springer, composer of “Santa Baby,” has released a CD/DVD collection of the songs he wrote with Yip Harburg, entitled the Last Legacy of E.Y.
 “Yip” Harburg.
-Earlier this year he spoke with journalist Sarah Pilla, and on Oct.
+He spoke with journalist Sarah Pilla, and on Oct.
 15, 2020 the Palisadian-Post published an article about the project.

 These evocative lyrics come from the song “Down with Love” – lyrics by E. Y. “Yip” Harburg and music by Harold Arlen.

 The popular song was originally for the Broadway musical Hooray for What! and has been sung over the years by the artists below.

 Barbra Streisand’s cover (1963) includes notable lyric additions.

 “Because I talk to the trees, but they don’t listen to me…